nbarazani/Cores-SweRVolf/README.md

 |   on |   on | Undefined                  |

 *Note: Switch 0 has a dual purpose and selects whether to output serial communication from the SoC (0=off) or from the embedded self-test program in the DDR2 controller (1=on).*
+*Note: Switch 1 has a dual purpose and selects  the value to display on the 7-Segment digits (Branch-Counter or Branch-Taken-Counter)

 #### micro USB